-- NSAIDs may cause an increased risk of serious cardiovascular thrombotic events, myocardial infarction, and stroke, which can be fatal.
-This risk may increase with duration of use.
-Patients with cardiovascular disease or risk factors for cardiovascular disease may be at greater risk. (see WARNINGS and CLINICAL STUDIES).
+- Nonsteroidal anti-inflammatory drugs (NSAIDs) cause an increased risk of serious cardiovascular thrombotic events, including myocardial infarction and stroke, which can be fatal.
+This risk may occur early in treatment and may increase with duration of use [see WARNINGS and PRECAUTIONS].

-- Ibuprofen tablets are contraindicated for the treatment of peri-operative pain in the setting of coronary artery bypass graft (CABG) surgery (see WARNINGS).
+- Ibuprofen Tablets are contraindicated in the setting of coronary artery bypass graft (CABG) surgery [see CONTRAINDICATIONS and WARNINGS].

 Ibuprofen 800mg Description

-Ibuprofen tablets contain the active ingredient ibuprofen, which is (±)-2-(p-isobutylphenyl) propionic acid.
-Ibuprofen is a white powder with a melting point of 74-77ºC and is very slightly soluble in water (<1 mg/mL) and readily soluble in organic solvents such as ethanol and acetone.
+Ibuprofen Tablets, USP contain the active ingredient ibuprofen, which is (±)-2-(p-isobutylphenyl) propionic acid.
+Ibuprofen is a white powder with a melting point of 74° to 77°C and is very slightly soluble in water (<1 mg/mL) and readily soluble in organic solvents such as ethanol and acetone.

 The structural formula is represented below:

-Ibuprofen tablets, a nonsteroidal anti-inflammatory agent, are available in 400 mg, 600 mg, and 800 mg tablets for oral administration.
-Inactive ingredients: colloidal silicon dioxide, croscarmellose sodium, lactose, magnesium stearate, microcrystalline cellulose, polyethylene glycol, polyvinyl alcohol, stearic acid, talc, titanium dioxide.
+Ibuprofen Tablets, USP, a nonsteroidal anti-inflammatory drug (NSAID), is available in 400 mg, 600 mg and 800 mg tablets for oral administration.
+Inactive ingredients: colloidal silicon dioxide, croscarmellose sodium, magnesium stearate, microcrystalline cellulose, polyethylene glycol, polyvinyl alcohol, pregelatinized starch, talc, stearic acid, and titanium dioxide.

 Ibuprofen 800mg - Clinical Pharmacology

 Ibuprofen tablets contain ibuprofen which possesses analgesic and antipyretic activities.
-Its mode of action, like that of other non-steroidal anti-inflammatory agents, is not completely understood, but may be related to prostaglandin synthetase inhibition.
+Its mode of action, like that of other NSAIDs, is not completely understood, but may be related to prostaglandin synthetase inhibition.

 Ibuprofen tablets may be used in combination with gold salts and/or corticosteroids.